Term 2: Mon 20 Apr -Fri 3 Jul

 Upcoming events::

-2 Apr Thurs Last day of term 1, school closes at 3pm
+Last day of term 2 -school finishes at 3pm

 2026 PUBLIC HOLIDAYS